FullertonVGDC/CSUFsona/README.md

 Welcome to my TestBranch:
  -Right now I have some temporary art
- -If you have issues with the game, please message me on discord - Gordon
+ -If you have issues with the game, please message me on discord -When running it on Unity, it will be called game.
+ - Gordon